rkeable/common_operations/README.md

-Here is a collection of common python operations used.
+Here is a collection of common python operations used for data analysis